xBelladonna/LemmeSmash/README.md

 The bot also helps you on your adventures by letting you make a different set of tags that transforms your message into OwOspeak (or just automatically, per-server, if you want that).

-The bot has five commands:
+The bot has a lot of commands, but the big ones are:

 - `ks;tags`
 - `ks;autoproxy`